 I value underrepresented software professionals.
 One of my earliest and most influential software managers was a woman.
 In the decades since, I’ve seen bias, hardships, prejudice, and outright harassment toward women and other underrepresented employees, including me (I’m dyslexic) and my autistic son.
 What’s more, research has demonstrated that diverse people generate the innovative and inclusive solutions needed to succeed in the marketplace.
 I feel galvanized to ensure people’s goals are limited only by their ambition.

 I’ve been coaching development leads, managers, architects, experts, students, and my own employees for over 25 years.
 I was Microsoft’s first full-time Development Manager & Leads Coach.
 At one time, I had coached a third of all dev leads and half of all dev managers at Microsoft.
 Many became directors, distinguished engineers, and even corporate vice presidents.

 I’m an expert in software engineering practices.
-I’ve presented at industry conferences, published papers, been interviewed for podcasts, written a monthly blog since 2001, and authored two widely read books.
+I’ve presented at industry conferences, published papers, been interviewed for podcasts, written a monthly blog since 2001, given many professional talks, and authored two widely read books.
 I teach software engineering at the University of Washington as an affiliate professor.

 I have broad and deep experience in the software industry.
 In 1980, I started as a professional developer for Bank Leumi in New York, and then I coded computer graphics for Jet Propulsion Laboratory, GRAFTEK, Silicon Graphics, Boeing, and Microsoft.
 I’ve worked as an individual engineer, researcher, architect, scientist, lead, group manager, director, and general manager.
 At Microsoft, I worked in Research, DevDiv (makers of Visual Studio), Office, Corporate, Xbox, Windows, and Azure.